Day-Cohort-77/Bug-Ranch-Gavin-s/README.md

    }
    ```
    Explain this code with your best vocabulary.
    > this is a for loop that declares a variable, forestNumber, in the initialization part.
-In the condition part there is a comparison expression which checks if the declared variable is less than the variable ares.forests. forestNumber is then iterated if the condition evaulates to true
+In the condition part there is a comparison expression which checks if the declared variable is less than the variable areas.forests. forestNumber is then iterated if the condition evaulates to true.
+Each time it runs, it uses journey.push("forest") to add the string "forest" to the journey array until the condition is false.

-   This is a for loop that performs iteration over a block of code a specific number of times.
-   The initialization declares a counter variable, forestNumber, and sets it to 0.
-The condition checks if forestNumber is less than the value of areas.forests.
-   If the condition is true, the body loop executes.
-   After each iteration, the increment expression adds 1 to forestNumber.
-   This continues until the condition is false.

 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.
-   >
+   > The database variable is an object that contains 2 arrays, each containing objects.
+A Nested object

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
    > It is a parameter and it get is its value from main.js and it 50.